riyadali/TownOfBabylonTest/myREADME.md

-This is an Angular typescript project that was built using the tutorial found at https://angular.io/tutorial.
+This is an Angular typescript project.

-I modified it to add some pages for blockchain and transactions to get a feel for how the newer versions of Angular works.
+I created this project by creating a new repository and then importing files from the Angular_Tutorial repository (so basically this started as a clone of that repository without having to use the local computer)

+My intention is to create the basis for the Town of Babylon web site